Mattlister/The-Monkees-Monkees/README.md

 •	Nice UX design that is easy to follow, engaging for a user to understand and follow.

-Home Page
+<h3>Home Page</h3>

-On the Home Page, a striking black and white image is displayed with page links to in the very top menu.
-Below the image are 4 individual boxes displaying each band member.
-The box lay out has a clean grey frame and within each frame, there’s a photo of a band member and a paragraph containing a key piece of information.
-Below said paragraph, there’s a “Read More” button which when clicked on, you’re taken to that band members Wikipedia page.
+On the Home Page, a striking black and white image of the band performing is displayed with page links at the top with white lettering.
+Below the image are 4 individual paragraphs and buttons underneath each one.
+The paragraphs are inline with their band members and contains a short piece of information about the band member.
+The button underneath displays the members names and clicking on each button displays a modal card with an image of that band member and some more information.
+You'll notice when clicking on the modal button, along with the image, there's colour to the background and a close button.

-Scrolling further down and below the band members mini-biography, there’s a playable video of their unmistakable classic hit ‘Daydream Believer’ which was one of their biggest songs.
+Further down below the band paragraphs, there’s a playable video of their unmistakable classic hit ‘Daydream Believer’ which was one of their biggest songs.
 As a colourful video, it stands out so you focus and watch the video without distraction.

-There’s then a grey boxed frame below the video which spans the width of the page.
-Within there, a link to various social media is displayed including Facebook, Twitter and YouTube.
-These are consistent on each page of the website.
+Then at the very bottom there are various social media links which take you to their Facebook, Twitter and YouTube pages respectively.
+The link images are from Font Awesome and are on each page for consistency.

+<h3>Our Merchandise</h3>

+This page again has the large black and white image with the black and white nav bar.
+Below the image, we have 8 individual pages

 Hopes for the website are: